evnchw/evnchw.github.io/_pages/about.md

 - **Research**: developing, analyzing and presenting strategies to the wider group for feedback and robustness
 - **Production**: building and monitoring production data pipelines, monitoring anomalies and investigating outages

-Domain-wise, I work on industrial economics, transportation, and complex networks.
+*Domain.* I focus on industrial economics, transportation, and complex networks.
 I have also contributed systematic work involving corporate filings, fundamentals, job postings data, news, and other alternative data.

-Since my role is within a scientific investing team, I have also run a number of industry-academic projects via [ADIA Lab](https://www.adialab.ae/), the scientific institution of ADIA.
+*Teaching.* Since my role is within a scientific investing team, I have also run a number of industry-academic projects via [ADIA Lab](https://www.adialab.ae/), the scientific institution of ADIA.
 These have primarily been in the form of MSc-level capstone projects, and some examples include:

 - UCL/Oxford (MSc MCF): Nowcasting global trade with time series signatures & shipping data (2024)
 - University of Toronto (MFRM): Nowcasting inflation with the Baltic indices (2023)
 - Khalifa University (MSc Data Science): Studies in supply chains, institutional ownership and geographic revenue (2022)

+You can see the full list here: [Teaching](https://evnchw.github.io/teaching/)

 ## Before quantitative finance